 - cachexia – extreme weight loss

 - difficulty swallowing – unable to even swallow your own saliva

 - discharge, bleeding, odor

 Let’s see what this looks like in a real person.
-Rachael Ryan describes 63-year-old Rudi Dubron’s death from laryngeal cancer: A tracheostomy robbed Rudi of his ability to speak and, later, caused him great difficulty in swallowing.
+Rachael Ryan describes 63-year-old Rudi Dobron’s death from laryngeal cancer: A tracheostomy robbed Rudi of his ability to speak and, later, caused him great difficulty in swallowing.
 He suffered from mouth ulcers, constipation, diarrhoea, loss of appetite and pneumonia.
 His pain was controlled by liquid morphine.

 Towards the end he had extreme difficulty swallowing even fluids, he suffered shortness of breath, and significant loss of weight and energy.
 His suffering was unbearable and unrelievable.
 The only avenue that was open to him was to refuse food and water.

 It took Rudi Dobron 47 days to die.
 Yet, Dr Best’s response to patients in this predicament is:

 “While Christians can understand what we may learn through suffering, such attitudes are not widespread.
 In a society that’s forgotten the meaning of suffering is understandably a lack of willingness to endure.”
 [My emphasis]